pow-auth/pow/README.md

 ### Modify templates

-By default, Pow will only expose necessary files.
+By default, Pow exposes as few files as possible.

 If you wish to modify the templates, you can generate them (and the view files) using: